cyeunghl/cellSplitter/README.md

 ## Usage notes

-- When creating a culture, you can set the initial passage number (defaults to P1) and record any starting media, doubling-time, or concentration values alongside it.
+- When creating a culture, you can set the initial passage number (defaults to P1) and record starting media, doubling times, plus either a starting concentration or the total cells seeded alongside it.
 - The seeding planner defaults to the average doubling time of the selected cell line but lets you override it for passage-specific behavior.
 Switch to *Concentration to dilute* mode to compute how much cell slurry and media are needed to reach a desired final